 SDL-2010 does not include the object data type of SDL-2000.
 This was not widely supported by tools, and had a number of complications.
-However, the need for some of the benefits (in particular avoiding copying large data items, or multiple copying of data items) are still needed, and further study is in progress to provide these benefits in another way.
-As a consequence of removing the object data type, the following are currently not features of SDL-2010: dynamic sorts and dynamic binding of operations, virtual methods.
-However, at the time of initial approval of this Recommendation further study was in place to produce an additional Recommendation for SDL-2010 on object-oriented data.
+However, the need for some of the benefits (in particular avoiding copying large data items, or multiple copying of data items) are still needed, and further study was progressed to provide these benefits as defined in [ITU-T Z.107].